Argonne-National-Laboratory/DSP/docs/overview.rst

    \vdots \\
    h_S \end{matrix}\right]

 The block-angular structure leads to different decomposition methods that enable large-scale optimization problems (e.g., stochastic programming problmes) to be efficiently solved or approximated particularly on high-performance computing systems.
-DPS exploits the block-angular structure of SMIP and provides the following **methods**:
+DSP exploits the block-angular structure of SMIP and provides the following **methods**:

 * Parallel dual decomposition methods